bcgov/ckan-ui/pages/dps_bcdc_w.md

 ## HOW TO BECOME A PROVIDER TO THE CATALOGUE

 To become a Catalogue editor/publisher for a Sub-Organization (a Branch or Division), approval from the Data Custodian (Director or Executive Director) is required.
-Here are the steps to complete this:
+Here are the steps to complete this, provide:

-1. Contact the Data Custodian to request approval for publishing/editing privileges in the Sub-Org.
-Be sure to note the Orgnization and Sub-Organization (as it appears in the Catalogue) in your email.
-If more than one person requires editing access, include them in the request as well.
+1. Approval from the Data Custodian to for publish and manage records and data on their behalf.
+3. The name of the Ministry/Organization and Sub-Organization (as it appears in the Catalogue and if that needs to be renamed) in your email.
+4. All names and IDIRs for those requiring access.
-1. Once approval is received from the Custodian, forward the email including ther response to [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) with the subject: "BCDC Editor Request".
+5. Forward all this to [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) with the subject: "BCDC Editor Request".
-1. A Catalogue administrator will then add you as an editor to the Sub-Org and contact you with all relavant information to get you started as an Editor in the BC Data Catalogue.
+6. A Catalogue administrator will then add you as an editor to the Sub-Org and contact you with all relavant information to get you started as an Editor in the BC Data Catalogue.

 Organizations in the Broader Public Sector (BPS) may publish metadata records and data to the Catalogue.
 + For datasets licensed under Open Data, these organizations will require their own Open Government Licence.
 See [Licenses](#Licenses) section below for more information on this.